Irrawaddy Flotilla Company: Passengers

-Some visitors chose to go all the way to Mandalay from Rangoon on a great line steamer, which took eight days back then, while others booked a Rangoon-Mandalay cargo steamer, a slow boat that provided more time ashore in the many fascinating ports of call.
-Whichever route was chosen, no one "did" Burma without a cruise on a flotilla steamer.
+Line steamers or slow cargo steamers were common ways to get from Rangoon to Mandalay, the former taking eight days to reach its destination while the latter making many stops in river ports.
+The Irrawaddy Flotilla Company steamer journey was an established itinerary route in Burma.

 The first-class section was located at the front of the ship, catering to European businessmen, civil servants, army officers, and well-heeled tourists.
 These passengers enjoyed the highest level of comfort and service, with access to teak and brass cabins, fine dining in the saloon, and more privacy compared to the other classes.
-In contrast, the second-class section was located at the aft of the upper deck, where Indian money lenders, Chinese pawnbrokers, Armenian bankers, and German-Jewish merchants typically found their place.
+In contrast, the second-class section was located in the aft section of the upper deck, where Indian money lenders, Chinese pawnbrokers, Armenian bankers, and German-Jewish merchants typically found their place.
 While they experienced a more modest standard of living, the service and amenities were still of high quality.

 In the central section of the open deck, around 3,000 deck passengers would sit on their bundles of luggage, picnicking or visiting the aft canteen.
 These passengers were often from the local Burman community and were a mix of various social backgrounds, forming a vibrant community of travelers.
 This arrangement mirrored the social and economic structure of colonial Burma, with Europeans occupying the front, wealthy traders in the rear, and local Burmans in the middle, often chatting and smoking cheroots, creating a unique blend of cultures and classes aboard the ship.